 - Excessive worrying

-- your loved ones will no doubt have told you that you are worrying far too much.
-You too are likely to be well aware that your fears are ‘over the top’.
+- your loved ones will no doubt have told you that you're worrying far too much.
+You too are likely to be well aware that your fears are OTT.

 - It is intrusive

-- you can’t help it, images of an 'apparent' impending disaster come into your mind against your will and they stop you in your tracks.
-It appears uncontrollable - it seems whatever you try to do about it, the anxiety always wins.
+- you can’t help it: images of an impending disaster come into your mind against your will and they stop you in your tracks.
+It appears uncontrollable - it seems that whatever you try to do about it, the anxiety always wins.